linode/manager/docs/PULL_REQUEST_TEMPLATE.md

 - ...

 ## Target release date 🗓️
-Please specify a release date to guarantee timely review of this PR.
+Please specify a release date (and environment, if applicable) to guarantee timely review of this PR.
 If exact date is not known, please approximate and update it as needed.

 ## Preview 📷
 **Include a screenshot or screen recording of the change.**